mvgame74/mvgame74/README.md

 # Education

 ### Makers (March 2021 - July 2021)
-OOP, TDD, MVC, Ruby, Rails, Javascript, Node.js, React, PostgreSQL, MongoDb, Rspec, Jasmine,HTML, CSS
+OOP, TDD, MVC, Ruby, Rails, Javascript, Node.js, React, PostgreSQL, MongoDb, Rspec, Jasmine,HTML, CSS.
+As the training we received at Makers was completely online, but still using Zoom for meetings, workshops and pair-coding, I can adapt to working on remote, though I am happy to work with others in person too.

 ### Fycsa (2001)
 Html, Java, Javascript, SQL